rdentato/gerku/doc/abstraction.md

   Note that the expressions on the right side can't be reduced further without being applied to a quote.

+  It's easy to prove, by induction on the length of the expressions, that the algorithm converges: at each step the expressions to be abstracted become smaller and smaller.

+  In the following subsection we'll show that rules do hold by applying them to `(@)` and checking that the result is, indeed, the original expression.

 ### Rule 0
   This rule allows us to stop earlier in the abstraction process: trailing terms not containing `@` can be left untouched.